mmai/piquetBook/index.md

 When, elder hand, you have called a point,which is equal, or not good, and you can con-sequently tell that your sequence in some othersuit is not good, you should not call any se-quence.

-For instance:&mdash;Your point is forty-one, viz.,ace, king, queen, ten of spades.
+For instance:-Your point is forty-one, viz.,ace, king, queen, ten of spades.
 It is not good.The only better point against you is quart majorand one small diamond.
 Your best sequence isa quart to a queen in hearts.
 You should notcall the quart, as it cannot be good or equal,and by calling it you only expose your hand.By not calling it, you leave it doubtful whetheryou have put out any hearts ; and this may beof use to you in playing the cards.

 SINKING.